Hundreds of sandwiches, snacks sold in 9 states recalled due to listeria risk: FDA

 BALTIMORE, Md.
 (WXIN) – Food sold at retail stores, vending machines and during travel is being recalled because it may get people sick.

-The U.S. Food and Drug Administration said the recall involves sandwiches, salads, snacks, yogurt, wraps, and related products sold by Fresh Ideation Good Group LLC from January 24 through January 30.
+The U.S. Food and Drug Administration (FDA) said the recall involves sandwiches, salads, snacks, yogurt, wraps, and related products sold by Fresh Ideation Good Group LLC from Jan.
+24 through Jan.
+30.

 The recalled products were distributed in Connecticut, the District of Columbia, Maryland, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, South Carolina, and Virginia.